MasterPlayer/lcd-st7789-sv/README.md

  simple demo hardware code for implement access to ST7789 LCD display from FPGA

+## Eng

+LCD display based upon ST7789 IC
+Resolution : 240x240 pixels

+CHIP SELECT in zero constantly, control display only for control CLK signal

+Interface over Display and FPGA - SPI without ChipSelect

+Two Components realize access to display :
+1. st7789_driver - implement serial access with SPI to display for control them
+2. st7789_mgr - command processor for initialize data transmission and command transmission for driver on byte level

+Components works on AXI-Stream support

+mgr perform initialize display by sending required commands.
+For this version user can perform only one command - fill display RGB colors and internal fsm changes this colors for next time

+Initialize includes next steps :
+1. Send command RESET_SW(0x01)
+2. Pause
+3. Send command SLEEP_OUT(0x11)
+4. Send command INV_ON(0x21)
+5. Send command DISP_ON(0x29)
+6. Send command RASET(0x2B)
+7. Send command CASET(0x2A)

+Data transmission is possible up to 75 Mhz (SCL clock period).
+When exceeded this frequency, transmitted data was corrupted, and display filled with impure color

 ## Rus

 Дисплей используется на основе контроллера ST7789.